GoDzM4TT3O/pkgbuilds/st-matteo/README.md

 ## st-matteo

 This st build is based off of [Luke Smith's st build](https://github.com/LukeSmithxyz/st).
-I have applied my own patch.
+I have applied my own patches.

+NOTE: this version will stay at 0.8.2;
+the new "scroll" feature has been removed (uses good old utmp).

+You can get the PKGBUILD [here](https://github.com/saloniamatteo/pkgbuilds/tree/master/st-matteo)

 + Patch features:
 	- Added `ALTKEY`;